 In this archipelago is the Isla Bastimentos National Park, created in 1988 where one can discover the famous endemic red frogs (Dendrobates pumilio).

-Bocas del Toro is a 200 square mile archipelago located in the west of Panama bordering Costa Rica.
-Bocas offers incredible opportunities for bird watching, snorkeling, diving, fishing or just relaxing on deserted beaches.
-The locals seem more Caribbean than Central American and although many speak both Spanish and English, they prefer Guari-Guari, a unique language that blends English, Spanish, and Creole.
+Bocas del Toro offers incredible opportunities for bird watching, diving, snorkeling, fishing or just relaxing on deserted beaches.
+The local people seem more Caribbean than Central American and although many of them speak Spanish and English, in fact they prefer Guari-Guari, a unique patois that combines English, Spanish and Creole.

-Experience Bocas del Toro with its Caribbean flavor, vibrant nightlife and unique easygoing atmosphere!
+Discover Bocas del Toro with its Caribbean flavor, nightlife and unique and calm atmosphere!